carpentries/instructor-training/_extras/guide.md

 ### Building Teaching Skill: Performance Revised
 ### The Carpentries: Workshop Introductions

-* Be flexible
+* More or less time
-   * This section can be taught in a lot of different ways.
+    * The second major exercise (writing a mini-introduction and then practicing) can be made longer if you have the time or people are very keen on practicing their introductions.
+Instead of 2 minutes, people could talk for 4-5 minutes each.

 ### The Carpentries: How We Operate